ethereum-optimism/design-docs/op-node-derivers.md

     switch x := event.Data.(type) {
         case *NewPayload:
             select {
-              // events can include ways to communicate the result, if necessary, across threads case x.Result <- e.onNewPayload(x.Envelope):
+              // Events can include ways to communicate the result, if necessary, across threads.
+              // Note: fault-proofs may use a synchronous Engine alternative,
+              // which calls the underlying event-handlers directly, to not rely on Go channels. case x.Result <- e.onNewPayload(x.Envelope):
               case <-ctx.Done():
             }